GLIDE-LLC/docs/nomenclature.md

 <br>

 #### 👉 For Example

-- `glidedesignprd.wpengine.com` will be the url for `production environment`
+- `glidedesignprd.wpengine.com` will be the url of `production environment`

-- `glidedesignstg.wpengine.com` will be the url for `staging environment`
+- `glidedesignstg.wpengine.com` will be the url of `staging environment`

-- `glidedesigndev.wpengine.com` will be the url for `development environment`
+- `glidedesigndev.wpengine.com` will be the url of `development environment`

 <br>